Delivery method: On campus

-- Must have the ability to perform accurate work, communicate effectively with others, present information in a clear, concise manner and follow verbal and written instructions.
+- Must have the ability to perform accurate work in a timely fashion, communicate effectively with others, present information in a clear, concise manner, and follow verbal and written instructions.

 - Requires continuous walking, frequent standing, bending, stooping, climbing stairs and ladders, kneeling, lifting and carrying up to 50 pounds, reaching above and below shoulder level, and occasional sitting, crawling, lifting 50 pounds from knee to shoulder high, pushing and pulling up to 25 pounds.

 - Requires continuous use of tools and occasional use of foot controls.

 - Continuously exposed to noise; frequently exposed to dirt, dust, fumes, chemicals, and extreme heat and cold, and occasionally exposed to vibration, poor ventilation, and confined areas.

 Todd Reidman • Tech Center 226